mitmedialab/ajl.ai/README.md

 If you are just getting started on the project, this is the first command you should run.
-You'll need to add yourself as a user in the secrets file, submit a PR, and ask someone who already has access to run this for any server you wish to have deployment access to.
+You'll need to add yourself as a user in the secrets file, submit a PR, and ask someone who already has access to run a provision on any server you wish to have deployment access to.

-### npm run provision:[production|staging|vagrant
+### npm run provision:[production|staging|vagrant]
 This will prepare a target machine with all system dependencies needed to run Image Annotator and grant collaborators access to run deployments.
 You will be prompted for both a Vault password and a SUDO password during this